uhilgert/2018-02-10-Tucson/index.md

 <p>
   Should you encounter issues while installing the software below, please look for a solution in our
   <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
-If this does not help please get in touch (using contact details above) and we will attempt to provide a solution.
+If even this does not help, please get in touch (using contact details above) and we will attempt to provide a solution.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}